How I Clean My Wood-Burning Stove

 - Try not to completely empty all ash.
 Fires burn better with at least a small amount of ash left in the base.

 Safely Removing Ash from a Combustion Stove

 Wood ash and charcoal from a wood-burning stove can be fed to pigs.
 Once the ash is definitely cold, place it in your pig's food bowl.
 In addition to the lime (calcium) and potassium it provides, the debris from burnt wood was traditionally considered to help control intestinal worms in pigs.

 If you don't have pigs, cold ash can be added to your garden.
 It is alkaline.

-How to Keep the Glass Door Clean so You Can See the Fire
+How to Keep Wood-Burning Stove's Glass Door Clean so You Can See the Fire

 Put away your scourer and those bottles of chemical cleaners.
 You don't need them to clean glass in your wood-burning stove.
 Nature provides everything you need.
 When you burn wood, you get charcoal.
-Of course, if you burn the wood long enough and hot enough you'll just be left with ash—but at some stage during that process, your wood will go through the charcoal stage.
+Of course, if you burn the wood long enough and hot enough you'll just be left with ash.
+But at some point during the process of becoming ash, your wood will go through the charcoal stage.

 Grab a small piece of COLD charcoal, dampen it with water, and rub it over the blackened glass on the inside of your wood stove's door.
 As if by magic, the black residue from past fires disappears.
 The only other thing you need is a paper towel for the final wipe.
 Use it as a firestarter in your next fire.

 I have fun drawing shapes like hearts and writing messages backwards (so they show through the glass when the door is closed and the fire is burning when I clean our wood-burning stove.
 Invariably I clean the entire door within a day or two, but you can be surprisingly precise with a small piece of charcoal.
 Try it for yourself.

 Ash is Another Glass-Cleaning Option